lupyuen/lupyuen.github.io/src/ci6.md

 _Phew that was quick for finding the Breaking Commit?_

 Yeah our Rewind Build Script took __only ??? minutes__ to find the Breaking Commit!
-But something else broke...
+Though fixing it took longer...

 - QEMU RISC-V crashed with an [__Instruction Page Fault__](https://github.com/apache/nuttx/pull/15014#issuecomment-2513466731)